 - 1 dry bay leaf

-- In a 6-quart stockpot on medium/high heat, cook chicken in olive oil until lightly golden; about 8-10 minutes.
+- Heat olive oil in a 6-quart stockpot over medium/high heat.
+When hot, add chicken and cook until lightly golden, about 8-10 minutes.

-- Add celery, carrots, onion, rosemary, salt and pepper; cook for additional 5 minutes or until onion begins to soften.
+- Add celery, carrots, onion, rosemary, salt, and pepper.
+Cook for additional 5 minutes or until onions begin to soften.

 - Add split peas, bay leaf and chicken stock.
 Bring to a boil.
 Reduce heat to low/medium and simmer, partially covered for 20 minutes or until peas are semi soft.
 You want them soft around the edges but hard in the middle.
 Taste soup for salt before adding the potatoes.